kabanero-io/guides/draft/codewind-getting-started-eclipse/codewind-getting-started-eclipse.md

 ## Developing with Eclipse

-If you use Eclipse, you can use Codewind for Eclipse to develop and debug your containerized projects, using the workflow you already use today.
+You can use Codewind for Eclipse to develop and debug your containerized projects, using the workflow you already use today.

 ### Prerequisite